ENCCS/julia-for-hpc/content/scientific-computing.rst

 .. type-along:: Visualizing the Penguin dataset

-   First set the backend to GR:
+   First load ``Plots`` and set the backend to GR (precompilation of Plots might take some time):

    .. code-block::

+      using Plots
       gr()

    For the Penguin dataset it is more appropriate to use scatter plots, for example: